harenderk62/RMBS-Credit-Rating/readme.md

 Create, update, delete, and retrieve mortgage records.
 Calculate a mortgage's risk score and credit rating based on certain borrower data.
-It uses FastAPI for the backend, React for the frontend, and MySQL for database storage.
+I have uses FastAPI for the backend, React for the frontend, and MySQL for database storage.

 > **Backend Setup**